 The IPR requirement can be completed through elective credits or it can overlap with major coursework.

 Areas of Knowledge

 25 credits must be completed in each Area of Knowledge.
-At least 10 credits in each Area must be completed in courses offered by UW Bothell.
 The Areas of Knowledge are: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an STS major requirement.

-Lower Division Credit Policy
+Upper Division Credit Policy

-With the exception of the General Electives, courses taken to satisfy STS major requirements must be completed in matriculated status.
+Courses taken to satisfy STS major requirements must be completed in matriculated status.

-Admitted prior to Autumn Quarter, 2012?
+Admitted prior to Autumn Quarter, 2020?

-Science, Technology, and Society Learning Objectives
+Science, Technology & Society Learning Objectives

 The Science, Technology, and Society curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Science, Technology, and Society: